JuanDGarridoR/workshop-2-IP/README.md

 # Workshop #2 - Introduction to Programming

-This project implements a C++ program that solves six basic programming exercises using the if and the switch sentence.
+This project implements a C++ program that solves basic programming exercises using the if and the switch sentence.

 ## Description